altaywtf/altay-dot-wtf/data/cv.md

-# Altay Aydemir
+## Altay Aydemir

-I'm a software engineer with 6+ years of experience, mostly focused on the user-facing side of the digital products.
+I'm a software engineer mostly focused on the user-facing side of the digital products.
 I enjoy transforming an idea into something tangible if it's solving a problem I empathize with.

 ---

-## Technical Background
+### Technical Background

-- **Industries:** Media Streaming, Cloud Storage, Blockchain, FinTech
+**Industries:** Media Streaming, Cloud Storage, Blockchain, FinTech\
-- **Interests:** Functional Programming, Domain-Driven Design, Humane Product Design
+**Interests:** Functional Programming, Domain-Driven Design, Humane Product Design\
-- **Languages:** JavaScript, TypeScript, Swift
-- **Platforms:** NodeJS, web, iOS, tvOS, Android, LG webOS, Samsung Tizen, Roku, Chromecast
+**Platforms:** web, iOS, tvOS, Android, LG webOS, Samsung Tizen, Roku, Chromecast\
-- **Technologies:** React, React Native, NextJS, CSS-in-JS, Tailwind, Design Systems, Storybook, Visual Testing, Jest, Webpack, Fastlane, Kafka, Supabase
+**Technologies:** React, React Native, NextJS, CSS-in-JS, Tailwind, Design Systems, Storybook, Visual Testing, Jest, Webpack, Fastlane, Kafka, Supabase

 ---

-## Work Experience
+### Work Experience

-### put.io \(Jan 2022 - Now\)
+#### put.io \(Jan 2022 - Now\)

 - After three years in Berlin, I took a break from work and moved to a warm seaside district (Bodrum) in Turkey to lighten the psychological effects of the pandemic.
-- I've also re-started working full-time at put.io, which I've been a part of since 2017 and kept working as a consultant when I moved to Berlin in 2018.
+- I've also re-started working full-time at put.io, which I've been a part of since 2017 and kept working on the side when I moved to Berlin in 2018.
 - Nowadays I'm working on our web, iOS, tvOS and Android TV applications.

-### Klarna \(May 2019 - August 2021\)
+#### Klarna \(May 2019 - Aug 2021\)

-#### Senior Engineer at Consumer Deals (01.2020 - 08.2021)
+#### _Senior Engineer at Consumer Deals (Jan 2020 - Aug 2021)_

 - Switched to a product team focusing on Shopping Growth that I built the MVP back in 2019.
 - On-boarded new hires, led the front-end feature development and cross-team integrations.

-#### Senior Engineer at App Client Core (01.2020 - 01.2021)
+#### _Senior Engineer at App Client Core (Jan 2020 - Jan 2021)_

-- Got promoted to Senior Engineer and switched to a distributed team (Stockholm, Berlin, Amsterdam) that is responsible for the integrity, performance, security and the release cycle of the consumer application, which is live in 14 countries with average  6M daily active users.
+- Got a promotion and switched to a distributed team (Stockholm, Berlin, Amsterdam) that is responsible for the integrity, performance, security and the release cycle of the consumer application, which was live in 14 countries with average 6M daily active users at the time.
 - Restructured the localization architecture of the app to support 10+ languages with different dialects.
 - Worked on a package based feature isolation project in the monorepo to allow product teams to develop their features in a safe and standardized way.
-- Maintained a dashboard for managing the killswitch behavior and monitoring releases of the consumer apps.
+- Maintained a service for managing the killswitch behavior and monitoring releases of the consumer apps.
-- Helped new joiners to on-board Klarna App ecosystem, reviewed 300+ pull-requests from 50+ teams.
-- Did code reviews and interviews for JavaScript hiring pipeline.
+- Helped new joiners to on-board Klarna App ecosystem, reviewed 300+ pull-requests from 50+ teams, did code reviews and interviews for JavaScript hiring pipeline.

-#### Engineer at Consumer Growth and Loyalty - Marketing Touchpoint Infrastructure (06.2019 - 01.2020)
+#### _Engineer at Consumer Growth and Loyalty - Marketing Touchpoint Infrastructure (May 2019 - Jan 2020)_

 - Integrated native SDKs of the 3rd party analytics and marketing platforms to the consumer facing app.
-- Developed several loyalty related campaign infrastructures by using Kafka, NodeJS and React.
+- Developed several loyalty related campaign infrastructures.
 - On-boarded new members to the ecosystem by organising workshops and tutorials.

-### Lightcurve GmbH \(Nov 2018 - May 2019\)
+#### Lightcurve GmbH \(Nov 2018 - May 2019\)

 - Worked on the cross-platform Lisk Mobile app, built with React Native.
 - Implemented Bitcoin support according to BIP49 standard.
 - Developed native modules by using Swift.

-### put.io \(Jan 2017 - Nov 2018\)
+#### put.io \(Jan 2017 - Nov 2018\)

-- Worked in a small team consisting of three engineers (2 backend + 1 frontend).
 - Took full responsibility on the client-facing applications of the product.
 - Maintained and implemented new features to the existing web app.